Note: This post may contain affiliate links. Please see my disclosure page for more details.

 But the real star is, of course, Tokaji, a dessert wine for which Hungary is deservedly famous.
 And paired with

-This is the exact tour that I took with Taste Hungary, and it was a definite highlight of my last trip to Budapest.
+This is the exact tour that I took, and it was a definite highlight of my last trip to Budapest.
 The wine will warm you up and it’s insanely educational while still being really accessible, great for everyone from wine geeks to novices alike.
 I definitely recommend this if you’re curious about Hungarian wine!

 Take a festive winter tram